mirrorer/afl/testcases/testcases_readme.txt

 In addition to this, there are several fuzzing dictionaries (-x) in _extras/ - see ../docs/README for more.

-If you wish to contribute other minimal test cases, my wishlist includes:
+If you wish to contribute other minimal test cases, the current "most wanted" list is:

   - JBIG,
   - Ogg Vorbis,